sous-chefs/unbound/README.md

 ## Requirements

 A platform with unbound available as a native package.
 The following platforms have unbound packaged, but note that the filesystem locations are not consistent and at this time only Linux + FHS is supported.
-See the __Attributes__ section.

 * Ubuntu/Debian
 * Red Hat/CentOS/Fedora (requires EPEL)
-* ArchLinux
 * FreeBSD

-OpenSUSE seems to have removed the unbound package from recent versions, though 1.0.0 was in 11.1.

-## Attributes

-For information about attributes, see the cookbook metadata.
-Either view the metadata.rb in the cookbook, or review from the Chef server.

-    knife cookbook show unbound VERSION

-Some values are calculated in the attributes file or in the respective recipes.

 ## Resources

-TODO:

-Not yet supported.

-This cookbook will provide `unbound_rr`, a resource for managing resource records through unbound-control(8) command in the future.
-This will require that `node['unbound']['remote_control']['enable']` is true.

-## Templates

-For configuration not handled by the template and cookbook attribute values, edit the template for the local environment.
+### unbound_install

+Install unbound from package.

+### unbound_configure

+Configures:
+- unbound.conf
+- forward-zone.conf
+- local-zone.conf
+- stub-zone.conf

+For example usage see `test/fixtures/cookbooks/test/recipes/configure.rb`

 ### unbound.conf

 The main configuration file for unbound.
-Many settings in the template are controlled via attribute values.
-The file is located in the `node['unbound']['directory']`.
+Many settings in the template are controlled via properties on the `unbound_configure` resource.
+The file is located in the location specified in the `dir` property.

-The config file created by this cookbook will use unbound's `include` directive for zone files, which will be located in the `node['unbound']['directory']`'s `conf.d` directory.

 ### local-zone.conf